Master in Accounting and Business Advisory Services

 Graduates find positions as auditors, management accountants, consultants, internal auditors and other high-level roles in the public and private sector.

 Through meetings with outside speakers, service activities, and social activities, Beta Alpha Psi gives you plenty of opportunities to interact with business professionals and assists you in making the right decisions about your career.
 Beta Alpha Psi is an honorary organization for financial information students and professionals.

 A Targeted Approach

-Depending on your academic interests and professional goals, you can tailor the program to fit your needs through a balance of foundational course work and electives.
-After gaining a solid foundation in accounting and financial management, you can focus in either applied information technology through Towson University or management information systems through University of Baltimore.
+Depending on your academic interests and professional goals, you can tailor the program to fit your needs through a balance of foundational coursework and electives.
+After gaining a solid foundation in accounting and financial management, you can focus in either applied information technology through Towson University or management information systems through the University of Baltimore.

 Convenient late afternoon, evening and summer courses are offered.

 Through the joint program, you will have access to talented, diverse and highly experienced faculty from Towson and UB.
 Faculty members work closely with students to plan a specialized course of study.
 Learn more about the faculty at Towson and UB.

 The minimum requirements for admission to the joint graduate program in Accounting and Business Advisory Services at Towson University and the University of Baltimore are a baccalaureate degree from a regionally accredited college or university* and a 3.00 minimum undergraduate GPA.
 (Students not meeting the GPA standard will be considered on an individual basis for a conditional admittance.)
 Admission to the program will be based on undergraduate academic performance and scores on the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 Both schools will use the same admission standards.